This content applies to England only.

 It may be possible to negotiate to reduce your monthly mortgage payments.
 Your options will depend on the type of mortgage you have.

-How to make your mortgage more affordable by renting out your property.
-Find out what your rights are if you’re considering renting out your property or renting out part of your home.
+Could you make your mortgage more affordable by renting out your property?
+Find out what your rights are if you’re considering renting out all or part of your home.

 You may decide to sell your home to pay off your mortgage arrears.